A wonderful way to maximise your time in Scotland is to travel overnight with the Caledonian Sleeper train.

 The Caledonian Sleeper works especially well for extended weekend breaks, helping you maximise the time you get to spend at your destination and getting you there and back while you sleep.

-It's certainly productive use of time to travel while you sleep - guests board the train in the late evening and settle in for the night, while the Sleeper makes its way northwards to Scotland and delivers them to their destination early the following day.
+It's certainly productive use of time - guests board the train in the late evening and settle in for the night, while the Caledonian Sleeper makes its way northwards to Scotland and delivers them to their destination early the following day.

 A sustainable option

-We especially love the Caledonian Sleeper because it offers guests a comfortable and environmentally-conscious way of reaching Scotland - a convenient and sustainable alternative to flying or travelling by road, for which Scotland's inhabitants - past and future - will thank you.
+We especially love the Caledonian Sleeper because it offers guests a comfortable and environmentally-conscious way of reaching Scotland.
+It's a convenient and sustainable alternative to flying or travelling by road, for which Scotland's inhabitants - past and future - will thank you.

 The warmest of welcomes

-The Caledonian Sleeper has been described as a 'hotel on wheels', and as with many of our favourite Scottish hotels, it's the friendly and welcoming on-board team that makes your experience extra special.
+The Caledonian Sleeper has been described as a 'hotel on wheels'.
+As with many of our favourite Scottish hotels, it's the friendly and welcoming on-board team that really makes your experience extra special.

 From the moment you set foot on the platform in London, you'll be met by Caledonian Sleeper representatives and shown to your room, before being looked after beautifully in the on-board lounge.

-The team are there to help and they always have a smile on their faces, no matter the hour.
+The team are there to help and they always have a smile on their faces, no matter the hour of the day and night.

 A certain charm...

 There's something inherently magical about travelling by sleeper train.
-Nowadays it's a real rarity in the UK, with only the Caledonian Sleeper and the shorter Night Riviera service to Penzance.
+Nowadays it's a real rarity in the UK, with only the Caledonian Sleeper and the shorter Night Riviera service to Penzance still in service.

-Guests arrive at London Euston station when the rest of the city is winding down for the evening, and make their way on board the Caledonian Sleeper service to settle into their rooms around 30 minutes prior to departure.
+Guests arrive at London Euston station when the rest of the city is winding down for the evening, and make their way on board the Caledonian Sleeper service to settle into their rooms prior to departure.

 Having dinner on the train, getting into your sleepwear and bedding down for the night - all while speeding towards your Scottish destination - is something out of the ordinary and always feels a bit special.